What is Energy Measured In? A practical guide

 Q: How do I convert between different energy units?

 A: Conversion involves using conversion factors.
-For instance, 1 kWh = 3.6 x 10⁶ J, 1 kcal = 4184 J, and 1 BTU ≈ 1055 J. Many online tools are available to assist with conversions.
+Because of that, for instance, 1 kWh = 3.
+6 x 10⁶ J, 1 kcal = 4184 J, and 1 BTU ≈ 1055 J. Many online tools are available to assist with conversions.

 Q: Which unit is best for measuring the energy content of food?